stevenlanders/block-puzzle-solver/README.md

-This is a quick groovy sliding block puzzle solver API
+This is a sliding block puzzle solver API

 Example: